 Ordinary bronze reproductions begin as an artist examines pictures or actual originals and then creates a clay model from scratch.
 The fidelity to Remington’s originals varies widely.

 Our process begins with scientific accuracy.
-The first steps employ a technology undreamt of in Remington’s day: A 3D laser scanner captured every minute detail of The Broncho Buster casting #23, in our collection.
+The first steps employ a technology undreamt of in Remington’s day: A 3D laser scanner captured every minute detail.
 The scanning data is then employed to create a positive copy in resin.
-This hyper accurate copy is then employed to make molds and continue production in a manner similar to Remington’s day, all under the direct supervision of the Remington Museum’s curator.
-If you would like to learn more, please contact Laura Foster.
+This hyper accurate copy is then employed to make molds and continue production in a manner similar to Remington’s day, all under the direct supervision of the Remington Museum’s Director.
+If you would like to learn more, please contact Laura Foster, Museum Director.

 View images from the wax stage to the completed bronze.